 Boston.
-It’s often not a cultural hub whispered in the same breath as the likes of LA, New York, Nashville or London.
+It’s not a cultural hub whispered in the same breath as the likes of LA, New York, Nashville or London.
 But, recording studios in Boston have long been a place that has bred great talent in music and film.

 Aerosmith, Dropkick Murphys, The Pixies, Rob Zombie, Mark Wahlberg, and Matt Damon all call the city home.
 And as you’d expect of a city steeped in artistic and cultural significance, there are a fair few recording studios in the Boston area.

-Nestled in the suburb of Reading to the north of Boston city center, Infinite Recording Studios is a beautiful little complex that boasts two full recording studios and a third studio dedicated to podcast creation.
+Nestled in the suburb of Reading to the north of Boston city centre, Infinite Recording Studios is a beautiful little complex that boasts two full recording studios and a third studio dedicated to podcast creation.

 They have an impressive roster of artists that have recorded there too.
 Aerosmith, Alanis Morrisette, Black Eyed Peas, Charlie XCX, Justin Bieber, U2, and Flo-Rida have all made appearances.
 As you can see from the client list, they accommodate bands really well.
-But, Infinite Recording is probably one of the best hip hop recording studios in Boston.
+But, Infinite Recording is probably one of the best hip-hop recording studios in Boston.

 A: 236 Ash Street